Home | A - Z List: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | About Us

 Telephone: (202) 452-8331Fax: (202) 452-8340E-mail: http://www.gih.org/feedback2666/feedback.htmWebsite: http://www.gih.orgAvailable from the web site.

-This document describes a multiyear initiative to improve the oral health of young children living in poverty in western and central New York by bringing comprehensive oral health care to places they already go.
-Topics include implementing an oral health curriculum (Cavity Free Kids) for young children and their families and providing restorative and preventive services to young children by bringing portable equipment to preschools and community centers.
-Additional topics include the program's impact on parent knowledge, child practices, and access to care and support; lessons learned; and next steps.
+This document describes an initiative to improve the oral health of young children living in poverty in western and central New York.
+Topics include implementing an oral health curriculum (Cavity Free Kids) for young children and their families and providing preventive and restorative oral health services to young children using portable equipment in preschools and community centers.
+Additional topics include the program's impact on parent knowledge, child practices, and access to care and support, as well as lessons learned.

 Keywords: Oral health, Young children, Families, Comprehensive health care, Health education, Mobile health units, Program evaluation